Charlescsyyy/GenDop/dataset/dataset.md

 - You agree not to reproduce, duplicate, copy, sell, trade, resell, or exploit for any commercial purposes, any portion of the videos, and any portion of derived data.
 You agree not to further copy, publish, or distribute any portion of the DataDoP dataset.

 ## Dataset Overview
-The `DataDoP` dataset comprises 29K video clips curated from online artistic videos.
+**Note:** The `DataDoP` dataset comprises 29K video clips curated from online artistic videos.
 Each data sample includes metadata such as ClipID, YouTubeID, StartTime, EndTime, CropSize.
 In addition to the raw data, the processed dataset features captions, the RGBD of the first frame, and extracted camera trajectories.
 These trajectories have been subsequently cleaned, smoothed, and interpolated into fixed-length sequences.

 ### Dataset Metadata
 The [`dataset/metadata.csv`](metadata.csv) file contains the following columns: